-HAL LANDON JR. (Ebenezer Scrooge) is an SCR Founding Artist who recently appeared in Major Barbara, Getting Frankie Married and Afterwards.
-The School for Wives, Much Ado about Nothing, Entertaining Mr. Sloane, The Hollow Lands, True West, Play Strindberg, Tartuffe and Ah.
-Wilderness!
+Nothing, Entertaining Mr. Sloane, The Hollow Lands, True West, Play Strindberg, Tartuffe and Ab, Wilderness!
 Other credits include Arcadia, Our Town, Sidney Bechet Killed a Man, BAFO, Six Degrees of Separation, An Ideal Husband, A Mess of Plays by Chris Durang, The Things You Don't Know, Faith Healer, Ghost in the Machine, Green Icebergs, Morning's at Seven, Dancing at Lughnasa, The Miser, Our Country's Good and Waiting for Godot.
 He created the role of Ebenezer Scrooge in SCR's A Christmas Carol, and has performed it in all 23 annual productions.
 He appeared in Leander Stillwell at the Mark Taper Forum and in Henry V at the Globe Theatres in San Diego.
-Other resident theatre roles include Salieri in Amadeus.
-Malvolio in Twelfth Night and Gordon Miller in Room Service.
+Other resident theatre roles include Salieri in Amadeus, Malvolio in Twelfth Night and Gordon Miller in Room Service.
 Among his film credits are Trespass, Pacific Heights, Almost an Angel, Bill and Ted's Excellent Adventure and Playing by Heart.
 Television credits include a recent episode of "Frasier."

 MARTHA McFARLAND (Mrs. Fezziwig/Solicitor) is an SCR Founding Artist who served as the theatre's Casting Director for 11 years.
-Most recently she appeared as Mrs. Baines in Major Barbara, Georgette in The School for Wives.
-Ursula in Much Ado about Nothing, Mom in True West, Alice in Play Strindberg and reprised her role as Norah in Ah.
+Most recently she appeared in Two Gentlemen of Verona and as Mrs. Baines in Major Barbara, Georgette in The School for Wives, Ursula in Much Ado about Nothing, Mom in True West, Alice in Play Strindberg and reprised her role as Norah in Ab.
 Wilderness!
-Other roles at SCR include appearances in Our Town, Pygmalion, Private Lives, An Ideal

-Husband, as Dr. Charlotte Wallace in Beyond Therapy and as part of the Drama-Logue Award-winning ensembles of TomFoolery and Side by Side by Sondheim.
-She also appeared as Pope Joan and Louise in both the Second Stage and Westwood Playhouse engagements of Top Girls.
-She has appeared in 17 of the 22 productions of A Christmas Carol, having missed the first year when she was on a U.S. tour with James Mason in A Partridge in a Pear Tree.
-Ms. McFarland is also a director, having staged Sly Fox and The Foreigner at the Laguna Playhouse, Top Girls at UCI and the world premiere of City with the Circle X Company in Los Angeles.
+Other roles at SCR include appearances in Our Town, Pygmalion, Private Lives, An Ideal Husband, as Dr. Charlotte Wallace in Beyond Therapy and as part of the Drama-Logue Award-winning ensembles of TomFoolery and Side by Side by Sondheim.
+She also appeared as Pope Joan and Louise in both the SCR and Westwood Playhouse engagements of Top Girls.
+She has appeared in 17 of the 23 productions of A Christmas Carol, having missed the first year when she was on a U.S. tour with James Mason in A Partridge in a Pear Tree.
+Ms. McFarland is also a director. having staged Sly Fox and The Foreigner at the Laguna Playhouse, Top Girls at UCI and the world premiere of City with the Circle X Company in Los Angeles.
 She is a teacher with the SCR Professional Conservatory and privately in the L.A./Orange County area.
-Ms. Mc-Farland is also a popular voice-over artist, a published poet and the Southern California Casting Director with the Oregon Shakespeare Festival in Ashland.
+Ms. McFarland is also a popular voice-over artist, a published poet and the Southern California Casting Director with the Oregon Shakespeare Festival in Ashland.